 Know theFacts About Stroke – They Make Save Your Life

-Eighty percent of strokes are preventable, AND most strokes are treatable.
+Eighty percent of strokes are preventable.

 A majority of stroke victims can experience a complete recovery when treated within three hours of the stroke’s onset.

-What are the signs of stroke?
+What are the Signs of a Stroke?

 Stroke is a medical emergency.
 If you or a loved one experiences any of these symptoms, call 9-1-1 immediately or get to the closest hospital emergency room.
 Every second counts because time lost is brain lost.

-Am I at risk for stroke?
+Am I at Risk for a Stroke?